slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Tribal feminists, in the name of fighting shame and oppression, shame and oppress views that contradict their own.

 And once your philosophy has inverted upon itself, it becomes corrupt.
 Just like the old communist societies of the 20th century, once you set out to provide perfect equality for everybody, you achieve the exact opposite.
 What was once progressive becomes regressive.
 You become so busy policing people’s thoughts and opinions that you lose track of what actually matters.

-> *'#276.
-Fools and wise folk are alike harmless.
-It is the half-wise and the half-foolish, who are the most dangerous.' -- goethe*
 -->